 In planning for the adoption of a child, the CAS selects adoptive parents that are capable of meeting the needs of the child.
-The agency is committed to the ongoing local and provincial recruitment of prospective adoptive families who are able to meet the special needs of children available for adoption.
+The agency is committed to the ongoing local, regional and provincial recruitment of prospective adoptive families who are able to meet the special needs of children available for adoption.

 We may consider some of the following when choosing an adoptive home: